kiitoss/form-bot/README.md

 A statement can contain the following properties:

-- selector: the css selector of the HTML element
+- `selector` : the css selector of the HTML element
-- action : the action to be performed on the selected element
+- `action` : the action to be performed on the selected element
-- value : (optional) the value used for the action
+- `value` : (optional) the value used for the action

 The possible actions are :

-- click : click on the selected object
+- `click` : click on the selected object

 ```json
 {